Out-Law Guide 4 min. read

 • a private UAE company owned by such a PJSC.

-The agreement must also be notarised and translated and be governed by UAE law – the governance can be inferred if all of the former criteria are met.
+The agreement must also be notarised and translated and will be governed by UAE law – the governance can be inferred if all of the former criteria are met.

 Whilst the changes to the Agency Law help to increase attractiveness and competitiveness, registered agency agreements are often avoided by foreign principals.
 Except for in certain circumstances, such as in respect of certain goods that can only be distributed by a registered distributor in the UAE, carefully drafted provisions can be included in agency and distribution contracts to avoid “registered” status.